Slow Cooker Steak and Mushroom Soup (Round Steak Recipe)

 Yield: 4

-Slow Cooker Beef and Mushroom Soup
+Slow Cooker Steak and Mushroom Soup (Round Steak Recipe)

 Beef and mushrooms dominate this hearty and filling soup you can make in your slow cooker.